About Me

 Those seeking a better understanding of the problems encountered by victims of bullying will find…Homophobic Bullying by Ian Rivers, a useful work of scholarship.
 Rivers compiled data from numerous studies on the form and nature of the problem and created a curriculum to help eliminate bullying in schools, starting in kindergarten with the simple message that there are different types of families, and progressing all the way through high school with lessons on the consequences that follow from homophobic taunting and exclusions.
 Homophobic Bullying is an academic work, written with the emotional detachment of its genre.
 The personal accounts from victims, while gripping, are brief.
 However the curriculum and supporting data make this a treasure trove for anyone creating change in a school or workplace.
 Homophobic Bullying should be in the principal’soffice. – Gay and Lesbian Review Worldwide.

-I have also written 100 articles, book chapters and reports on bullying and LGBT issues, some of which are listed below:
+I have also written 100 articles, book chapters and reports on bullying and LGBT issues.

 Honours, Awards, & Visiting Appointments